 - Bring in the copy.
 Ensure the copy includes all parts of the original document up the edges edge.
 The copy can be in black and white and scaled to fit as long as all information is legible.
-To avoid examination time, documents can be copied by the centre up to A3.
+To avoid examination time, documents can be copied by the centre.
 A small fee from the Centre may apply for the making of copies.

 - Electronic copies from a Computer / Phone devices, email or printed on a personal printer can be certified by way of a Statutory Declaration stamp placed on the printout.